divsmith/zmk-config/RECOMMENDATIONS-qwen.md

 ```

 #### Editor Integration for Real-time Formatting
-Configure your editor to automatically format on save:
+Configure your editor to automatically format on save with custom grid formatting:

 **VS Code settings.json**:
 ```json